guert/Guert/README.md

 09.04.2023.7

-The number of possible combinations of Photoshop menu commands is significantly larger than 69,420—it's roughly equivalent to the mathematical constant pi (π).
+In theory, the number of possible combinations of Photoshop commands is significantly larger than 69,420—it's roughly equivalent to the mathematical constant pi (π).

 --------